 \section{Introduction}

-Since Aharonov et al.\cite{Aha2}\cite{Aha25}\cite{Aha3} developed the concept of weak measurement and weak values, they have attracted great attention.
-In weak measurement, which is different from conventional von Neumann-type measurement\cite{von}, the interaction between an observed system and a probe is considered to give no effect on the observed system by taking its weak coupling limit.
-Some authors\cite{Hosoya1}\cite{Tresser1} claim that noncommuting observables can be measured simultaneously by weak measurement and relations to Bell's inequality\cite{Bell} are discussed.
+Since Aharonov et al.\cite{Aha2}\cite{Aha25}\cite{Aha3} developed the concepts of weak measurement and weak values, these ideas have attracted great attention.
+In weak measurement, which differs from conventional von Neumann-type measurement\cite{von}, the interaction between an observed system and a probe is considered to have no effect on the observed system when its weak coupling limit is taken.
+Some authors\cite{Hosoya1}\cite{Tresser1} have even claimed that noncommuting observables could be measured simultaneously by weak measurement, and relations to Bell's inequality\cite{Bell} have also been discussed.

-Weak measurement enables us to select both an initial state and a final state.
-A weak value of an operator $\hat A$ for an initial state $|\Phi\rangle$ and a final state $|\Psi\rangle$ is defined as
+It is believed that weak measurement enables us to select both an initial state and a final state.
+The weak value of an operator $\hat A$ for an initial state $|\Phi\rangle$ and a final state $|\Psi\rangle$ is defined as

-Recently, weak values are attracting attention not only as a measured value by weak measurement but also due to its physical meaning in itself\cite{Hosoya2}.
-For example, counter-factual statements on Hardy's paradox\cite{Hardy} are interpreted in terms of weak values\cite{Aha4}, and predictions about them are experimentally checked\cite{Irvine}\cite{Lundeen}\cite{Yokota}.
-There, however, appears ``probability -1".
-Moreover, weak values may become complex.
-Such strange weak values are discussed by many authors\cite{Leggett}\cite{Duck}\cite{Hosoya2}\cite{Dressel}, but the condition in which they appear has not been clarified yet.
+Recently, weak values have attracted attention due to both the values obtained by weak measurement and their inherent physical meaning\cite{Hosoya2}.
+For example, the counterfactual statements of Hardy's paradox\cite{Hardy} were interpreted with the help of weak values\cite{Aha4}, which were experimentally verified\cite{Irvine}\cite{Lundeen}\cite{Yokota} to agree with the values obtained by the corresponding weak measurements.
+Moreover, strange weak values have been discussed by many authors\cite{Leggett}\cite{Duck}\cite{Hosoya2}\cite{Dressel}, but the conditions in which they appear have not been clarified.